Abraham Brinker of Butler Co, “Pioneer”

 The next day, General Mead sent the following circular into every settlement within the Sixteenth Militia district:

-Your State is invaded.
+CITIZENS TO ARMSYour State is invaded.
 The enemy has arrived at Erie, threatening to destroy our navy and the town.
 His course, hitherto marked with rapine and fire wherever he touched our shore, must be arrested.
 The cries of infants and women, of the aged and infirm, the devoted victims of the enemy and his savage allies, call on you for defense and protection.

 Your home, your property, your all, require you to march immediately to the course of action.
 Arms and ammunition will be furnished to those who have none, at the place of rendezvous near to Erie, and every exertion will be made for your subsistence and accommodations.
 Your service to be useful must be rendered immediately.
-The delay of an hour may be fatal to your country, in securing the enemy in his plunder and favoring his escape
+The delay of an hour may be fatal to your country, in securing the enemy in his plunder and favoring his escape.

 ~~David Mead, Maj.
 Gen. 19th D. P. M.